No. 218 (Gold Coast) Squadron RAF: World War II

 The squadron was reformed on 16 March 1936 from elements of 57 Squadron at RAF Upper Heyford with the Hawker Hind and re-equipped with the Fairey Battle in 1938.
 On 2 September 1939, the unit moved back to France, where it began dropping leaflets and flying reconnaissance missions.
 By June 1940, having suffered many losses while bombing advancing German troops, the unit was evacuated to England, where it converted to the Bristol Blenheim.
 In November, it rearmed with Vickers Wellingtons and began bombing a wide variety of Axis targets with the new longer-range aeroplanes.
 In December 1941, the squadron began changing to Short Stirlings and continued its bombing raids in occupied Europe against everything from infantry columns to V-weapon sites.
-Missions in 1942 included Operation Canonbury 1 and 2 on the night of 24 April and 4 May to bomb the Skoda factory at Pilsen in Czechoslovakia, in support of the partisan group inserted to assassinate Reinhard Heydrich in Operation Anthropoid.
+Missions in 1942 included Operation Canonbury 1 and 2 on the night of 24 April and 4 May to bomb the Škoda Works factory at Plzeň in Czechoslovakia, in support of the partisan group inserted to assassinate Reinhard Heydrich in Operation Anthropoid.
 In July 1942, the unit moved to RAF Downham Market and in March 1944 to RAF Woolfox Lodge in Rutland.
 In August 1944, it moved once more, this time to RAF Methwold with the Avro Lancaster.